Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background: Semi-classical spin hydrodynamics

 We apply this pseudo-gauge, known as de Groot-van Leeuwen-van Weert pseudo-gauge \cite{DeGroot:1980dk}, exclusively in global equilibrium. \item [\textbf{(A2)}] \textbf{Small polarization:} The spin part of angular momentum is significantly smaller than the orbital part, reflected in the rewritten form of Eq.\ \eqref{eq:tot-angular-momentum},

 where $\hbar S^{\lambda} \equiv \mcS^{\lambda}$.
-Thus, we also rewrite $\mcS^{\lambda\mu\nu} \equiv \hbar S^{\lambda\mu\nu}$ and express the spin dynamics equation \eqref{eq:spin-dynamics} as
+Thus, we also rewrite $\mcS^{\lambda\mu\nu} \equiv \hbar S^{\lambda\mu\nu}$ and express the spin dynamics \revis{equation \eqref{eq:spin-dynamics-cartesian}} as

-\item [\textbf{(A3)}] \textbf{No back-reaction from spin to fluid at first-order in $\hbar$:} The quantum corrections to the energy-momentum tensor emerge only at second-order in $\hbar$.
-As a result, the antisymmetric part of the energy-momentum tensor decouples from Eq.\ \eqref{eq:em-cons} at the assumed first-order truncation
+\item [\textbf{(A3)}] \textbf{No back-reaction from spin to fluid at first order in $\hbar$:} The quantum corrections to the energy-momentum tensor emerge only at second order in $\hbar$.
+As a result, the antisymmetric part of the energy-momentum tensor decouples from Eq.\ \eqref{eq:em-cons} at the assumed first-order truncation,

 \end{itemize}